Retire To Dominica

 Even the weather on Nature Island is agreeable.
-Usually heavy rainforests and high temperatures mean lots of rain and humidity, but luckily for the inhabitants of this island, there is a nice breeze that flows through and keeps the air breathable even with the heat.
-Dominica is every bit a nature-lover’s paradise.
+Usually, heavy rainforests and high temperatures mean lots of rain and humidity, but luckily for the inhabitants of this island, there is a nice breeze that flows through and keeps the air breathable even with the heat.
+Dominica is every bit a nature lover’s paradise.

 You can’t fully consider the option of overseas retirement without considering the type of culture and cuisine you’d be enjoying.
-Dominica is known as one of the happiest countries on earth, so naturally the people are known to be very welcoming and friendly.
+Dominica is known as one of the happiest countries on earth, so naturally, the people are known to be very welcoming and friendly.
 Dominicans have pride in their country, and it’s easy to see why!

 The food is mostly created with Creole influences, so you can expect dishes to feature variations of chicken, yams, dasheen salad, and rice.
 You can also expect the incorporation of tropical fruits in your dishes, like mangoes, bananas, and coconut.
 Top all of that off with a nice helping of seafood, and all of your culinary needs are covered!

 Retirement overseas in Dominica is not for everybody.
 If you’re looking more for an active social setting with lots of shopping and nightlife, this probably isn’t the place for you.
-If, however, you’re looking for a quiet place to explore nature, you’ll find that nothing else suits your needs quite like this little country does.
+If, however, you’re looking for a quiet place to explore nature, you’ll find that nothing else suits your needs quite as this little country does.